-Discipline is the initial responsibility of the teacher (HCS Policy JG).
-Prior to administrative involvement in student behavior issues, teachers support students in acquiring the behaviors expected in the school environment.
-Teachers may employ a variety of instructional and proactive actions to address behaviors in an attempt to minimize the impact, prevent future behaviors, and keep students in school.
+Behavioral expectations are the initial responsibility of the teacher (HCS Policy JG).
+Prior to administrative involvement in student behavior issues, teachers are expected to teach all students the behavioral expectations of a safe and nurturing learning environment.
+Social emotional competencies are integrated into the curriculum and teachers may employ a variety of instructional and proactive actions to address behaviors in an attempt to minimize the impact, prevent future behaviors, and keep students in school.
 Teachers have the authority to remove a student from a class for disruptive behavior (§ 22.1-276.2.).
-Depending upon the setting and context, teachers have discretion to exercise a variety of classroom-based responses including but not limited to:
+Depending upon the setting and context, teachers, counselors and administrators have discretion to exercise a variety of classroom-based responses including but not limited to:

 - Develop, teach, and maintain clearly defined classroom expectations

 - Restructure, revise classroom practices based on student needs

 - Adjust pacing of instruction

 - Recognize and reward appropriate behavior

 - Reteach expectations or desired behaviors

 - Use verbal and visual cues

 - Use progress-monitoring tools

 - Use verbal warnings

 - Redirect behaviors

 - Identify replacement behaviors

 - Conference with student

 - Communicate with parents/guardians

 - Communicate with the student's counselor and/or case manager

 - Facilitate reflection activities

 - Facilitate conflict resolution

 - Facilitate peer mediation

 - Use check-in/check-out systems

 - Change student seating, grouping, setting

 - Assign time-out

 - Confiscate item

 - Remove classroom privileges temporarily

 - Conduct teacher/student/parent/guardian conferences to problem-solve

 - Refer student to school counselor, case manager, and/or specialized support staff or services

 - Assign teacher detention

 - Remove student temporarily from the classroom